jamontg/Rs_Reco/README.md

 1. Licenses/restrictions placed on the data: Please contact authors for authorship if using data for publication

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: All files contained here were used for manuscript currently under review

 3. Links to other publicly accessible locations of the data: